JetBrains/space-dotnet-sdk/README.md

 >  * Space is the only authentication provider used;
 >  * ASP.NET Core Identity storage providers are not in use.

-Space Token Management has to be configured in application's `Startup` class, in the `ConfigureServices()` method:
+Space Token Management has to be configured in the application's `Startup` class, in the `ConfigureServices()` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)